Layout of the existing facility

-- Replacing the main terminal building.
+- Replacing the main terminal building

-- Replacing the vehicle transfer span and the overhead loading structures of Slip 3.
+- Replacing the vehicle transfer span and the overhead loading structures of the northernmost slip

-The project would:
+The project will:

-- Open up an area of shoreline and near-shore habitat.
+- Open up an area of shoreline and near-shore habitat

 What is the project timeline?

-- 2011-2013 – Environmental process/preliminary design
+- 2012-2015 – Environmental process/preliminary design

-- 2015-2020 – Construction
+- 2017-2023 – Construction

 How can I get more information?